craigprotzel/Mashups/README.md

 Course Requirements
 -------------------

-* Sign up for class email list
+* Sign up for class email list - [ITP Mashups Google Group](https://groups.google.com/forum/#!forum/itp-mashups)
 * Attend all classes, no more than 2 absences allowed
 * Arrive on time to the start of class or office hour appointment
 * Complete all homework exercises and assignments on time